2024

 Department of Health and Social Care

-The Department of Health and Social Care reports that Tameside and Glossop Integrated Care NHS Foundation Trust has opened a rebuilt, larger emergency department to improve patient flow.
-Nationally, t
+Action Taken (AI summary) Tameside and Glossop Integrated Care NHS Foundation Trust has opened a rebuilt emergency department with a larger footprint and increased patient capacity.

 All Responded